The mystery of autoimmune diseases revealed

 The viral culprit

 Our cells have very small deviations from the equilibrium, called Single Nucleotide Polymorphisms (SNPs).
 The function of SNPs has not been clarified, and has largely been dismissed as unimportant.
 But on the contrary, it is now clear that SNPs are very important as the gatekeepers that signal whether a cell is infected by a herpes virus.
 They are thought to be part of the innate immune system and the body’s evolved defence against double-stranded viruses.
 SNPs are somewhat genetically determined.
 That is why for instance Rheuma Arthritis or Alzheimer's is seen more in some families than in others.
 If the cell does not trigger internal cytokine/interferon mechanisms (of the RNA interference complex) to keep the virus down, the cell will get predestined.
-The lack of the right SNPs in the X-chromosome explains the gender bias in autoimmunity and indeed in diseases as Alzheimer's.
+Herpes SNPs are mainly located in the X-chromosome which explains the gender bias in autoimmunity and indeed in diseases as Alzheimer's.

 The systemic immune system also gets loaded with herpes but normally does not recognise the infected cells; there is a situation of viral tolerance.
 Biological evolution of many hundreds of millions of years, perhaps even billions of years, lies at the basis of our herpes immunity.
 This may be deduced from the fact that core components of the miRNA pathway mechanism are conserved between the two kingdoms of plants and animals.
 But the immune system never got rid of herpes completely, and all people have it.